 5. Ibiza is Spain’s most popular tourist destination

 The island of Ibiza is located in the Mediterranean Sea.
 It’s part of an island chain known as the Balearic Islands, an incredibly popular party destination for those looking to have fun and enjoy the warm ocean waters.
 Popular DJs such as Swedish House Mafia and David Guetta play at this destination often, attracting party-goers from all over the world.

 One of the most important facts about Spain is that it has become a thriving country now that the people are free to vote for their leaders as democracy allows.
 General Francisco Franco led a coup d’etat in July 1936 against the elected government at the time.
 This sparked the Spanish Civil War.
 Ultimately he won and was powerful enough to instill his own regime, ruling the country as a dictator until he passed in 1975.

-After the end of Francisco Franco’s rule the country shifted to a constitutional monarchy under Juan Carlos the first.
+After the end of Francisco Franco’s rule, the country shifted to a constitutional monarchy under Juan Carlos the first.
 He was crowned King of Spain in November 1975.
 Soon after, the country flourished under a new and stable democratic rule.
 This has been the norm up until today.
-It has truly changed the country for the better as the GDP and foreign trade has improved significantly under democracy.
+It has truly changed the country for the better as the GDP and foreign trade have improved significantly under democracy.

-8. Their architecture was built to last
+8. Spain’s architecture was built to last

 The Alhambra is another marvel, an ancient fortress in Granada built into the rolling hills.
 It contains beautiful gardens and halls within and is a glorious sight even to this day.